aio-libs/aiohttp/docs/client_advanced.rst

     session.headers["Authorization"] = "Bearer eyJh...1OH0"

-Note that a *copy* of the original headers dictionary is set on the :class:`ClientSession` instance as a :class:`CIMultiDict` object.
+Note that a *copy* of the headers dictionary is set as an attribute when creating an :class:`ClientSession` instance (as a :class:`CIMultiDict` object).
 Updating the original dictionary does not have any effect.
-Instead, the :attr:`ClientSession.headers` property can be updated like a standard dictionary.
+Instead, the :attr:`ClientSession.headers` property should be updated like a standard dictionary.

 In cases where the authentication header value expires periodically, an